KIT-CMS/WHtautau_shape_producer/README.md

 jet_to_tau_fakerate_shapes.sh
 jet_to_lepton_fakerate_shapes.sh
 ```
 In case of jet faking hadronic taus, the two regions are `VVVLoosevsJets && !VTightvsJets` and `VTightvsJets`.
 In case of jets faking leptons, the two regions are `iso<0.15&&mediumID` and `iso>0.15 || !mediumID` (same for electrons).
 With these shapes the fake rates are calculated via `jet_fakerate_calculation.sh` and stored in a json file.
+In this script you also have to specify the amount of the systematic uncertainty related to the uncertainty of backgrounds, that are estimated via simulation and subtracted before taking the ratio.
-The json file is than picked up by the `friendtree_production.sh` script
+The json file is than picked up by the `friendtree_production.sh` script.
 # 1. configuration
 Before you produce control or signal shapes you have to modify the configuration files in `config/shapes` to your needs.  <br>
 In `config/shapes/channel_selection.py` the selection on plotting level takes place and also the difference between signal and control shapes. <br>